AI WordPress Management: Run Your WordPress Site with AI Agents

 A REST API gives you endpoints — POST /wp/v2/posts, GET /wp/v2/comments.
 You need to know the schema, handle authentication, parse responses, manage pagination.
 That’s fine if you’re building an app.
 It’s terrible if you’re an AI agent trying to help a user manage their site.

-This is the same pattern that made ChatGPT plugins useful and that powers every MCP-enabled tool in TeamDay.
+This is the same pattern that powers every MCP-enabled tool in TeamDay.
 The protocol is the interface — WordPress becomes just another tool in the agent’s toolkit, alongside Ahrefs, Google Analytics, and your database.

 What’s Next

-The WordPress MCP ecosystem is young.
-The official MCP Adapter plugin launched recently, and WordPress.com’s MCP endpoint is one of the first major CMS platforms to adopt the protocol natively.
+The WordPress MCP ecosystem is young but moving fast.
+WordPress 6.9 introduced the Abilities API, and the official MCP Adapter plugin bridges it to the MCP protocol.
+WordPress.com’s MCP endpoint makes it one of the first major CMS platforms to adopt the protocol natively.

-• WooCommerce operations — Manage products, orders, and inventory through the same agent interface
+• WooCommerce abilities — Manage products, orders, and inventory through the same agent interface

 • Multisite management — Manage an entire WordPress network from one conversation